mjserena/DATA340-03/Project_Desc.md

 ## Objective

-Create a program, using NLP techniques, that produces a  scorecard that grades an/or ranks "terms & conditions" documents.
+Create a program, using to be determined NLP techniques, that produces a  scorecard that grades an/or ranks "terms & conditions" documents.

 Extract the key elements from the documents and attempt to summarize what they stated.

+## Questions To Be Answered

+What reading grade level are these documents written at?
+Typically we hear news articles are written for an 8th grade reading level.
+How do these compare?

+How lengthy are they typically?
+How long would it take the average consumer to read them?

+## Challenges

+How to obtain "terms and conditions"?
+Possibly will involve screen scraping from web sites.